- About Matt

 See some of Matt’s pictures from previous trips >> HERE <<

 Matt has been approached by National Geographic, the Discovery Channel and the BBC for his overland expertise and willingness to push boundaries.
-He recently led The Explorers Club Roy Chapman Andrews Centennial Flag Expedition to the Gobi Desert.
-In support of Mongolia’s Institute of Paleontology and Geology, the expedition deployed the latest technology, (the same used by NASA to explore Mars) to help set up the next millennium for untold scientific discoveries, specifically uncovering new species of dinosaur fossils.
+He recently conceived and led The Explorers Club Roy Chapman Andrews Centennial Flag Expedition to the Gobi Desert.
+Partnering with Mongolia’s Institute of Paleontology and Geology, the expedition deployed the latest technology, (the same used by NASA to explore Mars) to help set up the next millennium for untold scientific discoveries, specifically uncovering new species of dinosaur fossils.
 The expedition discovered and excavated 250 new dinosaur fossil locations, three new species (TBC) and identified five entirely new locations for prospecting in the future.

 He has embarked on numerous unsupported expeditions, all of which were on a shoestring and have received global coverage in different guises: